SowmyaBetina/ForumReport/README.md

 ### Reporting Comments

 To maintain a positive and respectful forum environment, users have the power to report comments that may violate guidelines or exhibit disrespectful behavior.
 The interface ensures these reports are processed and addressed appropriately.

+### Analytics

+Analytics functionality provide users with comprehensive insights into their profile's performance by tracking the number of posts uploaded and comments received on a daily, weekly, and monthly basis.
+This data helps users to gauge the reach of their profile and identify their most engaging and interacted posts, enabling informed content strategy decisions.

 ---